morteza1984/RealtimeHAT-Bookworm/README.md

 ## Testing

 ```
-Connect Port#1 of your Realtime-HAT to the Ethernet port of your Pi.
+Connect Port#1 of your Realtime-HAT to the RaspberryPI.
-Connect Port#0 (RT0) to a NIC of a PC that has tcpdump or wireshark or similar tools.
+Connect Port#0 (RT0) to a PC that has tcpdump or wireshark or similar tools.
 Both leds of RT0 must be on now.
 For sending test frames from RT0 to the PC run:
 sudo mz RT0 -c10000  -d 20m -A rand  -a rand -b ff:ff:ff:ff:ff:ff  -p 100 "81:00:e0:01:22:f0"
+You can do the same test with RT2.

 ```